 The main export from Medieval Hull was wool.
 Much of it was exported to towns in what is now Holland and Belgium where it was woven and dyed.
 Some salt was also exported as well as grain and hides.
 The chief import into Hull was wine (the drink of the upper classes).
-Other imports were wood and iron from Scandinavia furs, wax and pitch (a substance like tar, made from the sap of pine trees).
+Other imports were wood and iron from Scandinavia furs, wax, and pitch (a substance like tar, made from the sap of pine trees).

 Although a great deal of raw wool was exported from Hull some wool was woven and dyed in the town and exported.
 By 1365 there was a weigh house where bales of wool could be weighed.
 The only other substantial industries were brick making and tile making.
-Outside the walls of Hull were brickyards and tile yards.
+Outside the town, walls were brickyards and tile yards.
 There were also the same craftsmen who would be found in any town, blacksmiths, carpenters, coopers, bakers, brewers and butchers.

 Early in the 14th century Hull was run by a steward appointed by the king.
 In 1331 Hull was given a charter (a document granting the townspeople certain privileges).
 This gave Hull its independence.
-From that date Hull had a mayor.
+From that date, Hull had a mayor.
 The first was Richard De La Pole, a rich merchant.
-By the 14th century there was a grammar school in Hull.
+By the 14th century, there was a grammar school in Hull.

 In the Middle Ages there were friars in Hull.
-Friars were like monks but instead of withdrawing from the world they went out to preach.
-Carmelite Friars (known as white friars because of the colour of their habits) arrived in 1293.
+Friars were like monks but instead of withdrawing from the world, they went out to preach.
+Carmelite Friars (known as white friars because of the color of their habits) arrived in 1293.
 They live on, of course, in the street name Whitefriargate.
 From 1303 there were Augustinian friars (known as grey friars) in Hull.
 The street name Blackfriargate indicates there were Dominican friars (known as black friars because of their black costumes) in Hull.
 The church also ran 'hospitals' for poor people.
-In the Middle Ages there was a Carthusian priory (a small abbey) in Hull and a 'hospital' run by the monks.
+In the Middle Ages, there was a Carthusian priory (a small abbey) in Hull and a 'hospital' run by the monks.

-HULL IN THE 16th CENTURY AND 17th CENTURY
+HULL IN THE 16th CENTURY

 In 1536 came the Pilgrimage of Grace.
 Many people were angry about Henry VIII's religious changes and they rose in rebellion.
-At first the town council resisted the rebels but eventually they surrendered and allowed the rebels to enter Hull.
-However the king dispersed the rebels by making promises (which he did not keep!).
+At first, the town council resisted the rebels but eventually, they surrendered and allowed the rebels to enter Hull.
+However, the king dispersed the rebels by making promises (which he did not keep!).

 Exports of cloth continued in the 16th and 17th centuries.
 The export of grain also flourished.
 Lead was also exported from Hull.
-Timber, hemp (for rope making) and pitch were still imported from Scandinavia.
+Timber, hemp (for rope making), and pitch were still imported from Scandinavia.
 Flax was also imported.
 It was used to make sails.
 Wine was still imported from France.

-As well as trading with other countries Hull also carried on a coastal trade.
+As well as trading with other countries Tudor Hull also carried on a coastal trade.
 Coal was brought from Newcastle and some of it was 're-exported' to other parts of Britain.
 There was also still a large fishing fleet, but fishermen now sailed to Norway and Russia rather than to Iceland.
 Ships from Hull also went whaling in the Arctic.
-From the early 17th century there was a ship building industry in Hull.
+From the early 17th century there was a shipbuilding industry in Hull.

 Like all towns in the 16th and 17th centuries Hull suffered from outbreaks of plague.
-There were outbreaks in 1537, 1575-76, 1602-4 and 1637.
-In the last outbreak perhaps 10% of the population of Hull died including the mayor.
+There were outbreaks in 1537, 1575-76, 1602-4, and 1637.
+In the last outbreak, perhaps 10% of the population of Hull died including the mayor.

 In 1642 the country was moving towards civil war.
 In April 1642 the king attempted to enter Hull.
-However the governor of Hull, a man named Sir John Hotham held a meeting with some parliamentarians in a room in his house known as the 'plotting room'.
+However, the governor of Hull, a man named Sir John Hotham held a meeting with some parliamentarians in a room in his house known as the 'plotting room'.
 He decided to refuse the King entry to Hull.

 Actual warfare between king and parliament began in August 1642.
 The king was determined to take Hull but the navy supported parliament and the town could be reinforced and supplied by sea.
 A royalist army occupied the rest of the north of England but Hull remained a parliamentary outpost.
 In July a royalist army laid siege to Hull.
-However at the end of that month the defenders marched out and routed the royalists.
+However, at the end of that month, the defenders marched out and routed the royalists.
 The siege was then lifted.